jbwtk/iotc-lora-gateway-example/instructions.md

 ## Notes
-The Nucleo WL55 has been successfully connected and stayed online<br>
+The Nucleo WL55 and Astra1b have been successfully connected using the custom decoders now in place.<br>
-The Astra1b has not stayed connected consistently - however there has been ongoing communication with Softweb support fairly regularly and this might be due to ongoing back end adjustments.
+The devices have not stayed connected consistently and especially simultaneously - however there has been ongoing communication with Softweb support fairly regularly and this might be due to ongoing back end adjustments.
 The concentrator process can be stopped and restarted:

 ```bash